ShivrajRajasekaran/Search-Algorithm/README.md

 ## Program:
 i)	#Use a linear search method to match the item in a list.
 ```
-Developed by: Beatrice Thomas
+Developed by: SHIVRAJ R
-RegisterNumber: 23005036
+RegisterNumber: 23013397

 def linearSearch(array,n,k):
     for i in range(0,n):